AndreaCazares1412/Excel_Hotel_Booking_Analysis/README.md

 ## 🔍 Power Query (ETL) and DAX Integration: Data Extraction, Transformation, and Analysis

-📥 **Extract**: I first used Power Query to extract the original data (Hotel_Bookings.xlsx), filtering for the year 2018 and selecting data with complete information, specifically filtering the stay_days column to exclude entries with 0 days, as these were not logical.
+📥 **Extract**: I first used Power Query to extract the original data (`Hotel_Bookings.xlsx`), filtering for the year 2018 and selecting data with complete information, specifically filtering the `stay_days` column to exclude entries with 0 days.
 This ensured that the data I worked with was relevant and accurate.

 🔄 **Transform**: After extracting the data, I transformed the query by adjusting column types, removing unnecessary columns, and adding new ones relevant for analysis.
 I also cleaned the text by removing specific unwanted words and trimming excess whitespace.
 This helped to standardize the dataset and improve its usability for analysis.

-📊 Reservations_Stay_Days
+📊 **Reservations_Stay_Days**

 ![Texto alternativo](hotel_analysis_images/tranformation_power_query.png)